falcosecurity/dbg-go/README.md

 A go tool to work with falcosecurity [drivers build grid](https://github.com/falcosecurity/test-infra/tree/master/driverkit).
 Long term aim is to completely reimplement dbg Makefile and bash scripts in a much more maintenable and testable language.

-Right now, the tool implements:
+Right now, the tool implements, under the `configs` subcmd:
 * configs generation (comprehensive of automatic generation from kernel-crawler output)
 * configs cleanup
 * configs validation
 * configs stats

+Moreover, under the `s3` subcmd:
+* s3 driver stats
+* s3 driver cleanup

 This is enough to port [`update-dbg` image](https://github.com/falcosecurity/test-infra/tree/master/images/update-dbg) to make use of this tool instead of the currently used bash scripts.
 First benchmarks showed a tremendous perf improvement: old update-dbg scripts took around 50m on my laptop for a single driverversion.
 The new tool takes ~10s.